chaitin/xray/docs/en-us/README.md

    >If need to scan https traffic，please read `capture https trafic` section in this document.

-1. Specify the plugins to run Manually
+1. Specify the plugins to run manually

   By default, all built-in plugins are enabled, and the following commands can be used to enable specific plugins for this scan.